San Francisco International Airport: Harvey Milk Terminal 1

 The first nine gates at the newly reconstructed Boarding Area B opened on July 23, 2019, with Southwest Airlines and JetBlue becoming the first tenants.
 In late-April 2020, the terminal's new lobby opened, with new ticket counters for Southwest and JetBlue, and a new permanent exhibit honoring Milk.
 On May 12, 2020, in conjunction with the launch of nine new gates at Boarding Area B (B19-B27), American Airlines moved into the new facility, with new ticket counters, baggage systems, and a new Admirals Club lounge.
 Seven gates (B2-B5, B10-B11, B15-B16) in the new terminal opened on May 25, 2021.

-In 2022, Hawaiian Airlines and WestJet moved a few of their departures into the B gates, but check-in counters and baggage claim remain in International Terminal A. In June 2024, Alaska Airlines moved all of its operations from Terminal 2 into Harvey Milk Terminal 1, in order to be closer to their Oneworld partner American Airlines and opened an Alaska Lounge in the terminal in July 2024.
+In 2022, Hawaiian Airlines and WestJet moved a few of their departures into the B gates, but check-in counters and baggage claim remain in International Terminal A. In June 2024, Alaska Airlines moved all of its operations from Terminal 2 to Harvey Milk Terminal 1 to be closer to its Oneworld partner American Airlines and opened an Alaska Lounge there in July 2024.
 Two gates (B3 and C1) also opened that month.
 In December 2024, Hawaiian Airlines moved its check-in counters and baggage claim from the International Terminal A to the Harvey Milk Terminal 1 as part of its merger with Alaska Airlines.

 JetBlue operates two gates preferentially (B3 and B6), while American operates six of the nine new gates preferentially (B22-B27).
 Alaska Airlines operates ten gates in the terminal preferentially (B7-8, B10-11, B15-16, and B18-21).
 Three gates (B2, B4, and B5) are not assigned preferentially to any airline.

 Terminal 2

-Formerly known as the "Central Terminal", Terminal 2 is composed of Boarding Area D, which has 14 gates (D1-D12 and D14-D16).
+Formerly known as the Central Terminal, Terminal 2 comprises Boarding Area D, which has 14 gates (D1-D12 and D14-D16).
 Gate D13 does not exist as the number has been reserved for future development.
-Between June 23, 2020 and October 8, 2024, Boarding Area C was also considered part of Terminal 2.
+Between June 23, 2020, and October 8, 2024, Boarding Area C was also considered part of Terminal 2.
+Terminal 2 is used by Air Canada, Breeze Airways, Southwest Airlines, some of United Airlines' domestic flights, and WestJet.

 Terminal 2 opened in 1954 as the main airport terminal.
 After a drastic rebuilding designed by Gensler, it replaced Rotunda A as SFO's international terminal in 1983 until it was closed for renovation after the current international terminal opened in 2000.
-The initial plan was to convert Terminal 2 for domestic travel and reopen it by fall 2001, but the loss of passenger traffic after the terrorist attacks of September 11, 2001 put those plans on hold.
+The initial plan was to convert Terminal 2 for domestic travel and reopen it by fall 2001.
+Still, the loss of passenger traffic after the terrorist attacks of September 11, 2001 put those plans on hold.
 The upper levels continued to be used as office spaces and for the airport's medical clinic, and the control tower remained in use.